Firmware Guide

 What you’ll need

-- A Miyoo Mini Plus (OnionOS supports only the Miyoo Mini family — it will not run on Anbernic, Retroid, or any other device)
+- Miyoo Mini Plus (OnionOS supports the Miyoo Mini, Miyoo Mini Plus, and Miyoo Mini v4 — no other hardware)

-- A microSD card — community reports suggest up to 512 GB works reliably; a Class 10 / U1 card or faster is recommended
+- microSD card — at least 16 GB; the community reports up to 512 GB working reliably.
+A Class 10 / A1-rated card is strongly recommended; slow cards cause stuttery loading

-- Risk level: low — fully reversible by reflashing stock firmware
+- Risk level: low — the process is fully reversible by reflashing stock firmware

 Before you start